hillaryAHR/DLFTeachToolkit3/transcribing.md

     - [Critical Path Method](https://www.workamajig.com/blog/critical-path-method)

 ## Installations
 - [Transkribus](https://readcoop.eu/transkribus/?sc=Transkribus): Installation Instructions [here](https://readcoop.eu/transkribus/wiki/download-and-installation/).
 (Be sure you have Java 8 installed before installing Transkribus.
-This is in the instructions, but not in the first step.
-If you run into an issue, email your instructor!)
+This is in the instructions, but not in the first step.)
 Transkribus Lite is the browser-based version of this, but as of this writing is still under development.
 We recommend downloading the free desktop version of this software.
 - Project management: There are several browser-based options to keep track of your progress and communicate with team members the documents that you are working with.
 These tools can help keep multiple moving parts of a project in sync like keeping track of supplies, correspondence, and tasks needed to make it to completion:
     - [Asana](https://asana.com/) - for organizing and assigning tasks as well as mapping them out in a timeline to track progress and milestones.
     - [Trello](https://trello.com/) - allows you to visualize the tasks and focus needed, through lists and cards, to complete the project